Experiential Option (Certificate 2.0)

 - COMPSCI 101L: Introduction to Computer Science

-- STATISTICS 101: Data Analysis and Statistical Inference
+- STAT 101: Data Analysis and Statistical Inference

 - MATH 475S or MATH 477S: Mathematics Modeling